-In the evening, the Mass of Lord’s Supper is celebrated in the churches.
+In the Thursday evening, the Mass of Lord’s Supper is celebrated in the churches.
 It is celebrated in remembrance of Jesus’ last meeting with his apostles.
 The Blessed Sacrament after mass is transferred to the so-called “dark cellar” and the tabernacle remains empty and open.
-This is to symbolize the end of the supper, the abandonment of Christ by loved ones.
+This is to symbolise the end of the supper, the abandonment of Christ by loved ones.

 This is the day when Christ’s followers go to perform the Stations of the Cross.
 It is a day of reflection over Jesus’ death and his passion.
 On this day, strict fasting applies.
 After the liturgy, the Eucharist is transferred to the so-called Holy Sepulchre – this symbolizes Jesus’ death and placing in the grave.
 From this moment, scouts or firefighters watch the Lord’s Tomb till his resurrection.